Table Peace

 But the people, the herds, the farmers may tell about the forefathers on the British Isles: ‘Animals were seldom killed for their meat.
 They were too valuable.
 Without your animals, you starved, and froze.
 Without your animals, you literally just died.’

-During the eleventh century – and as a rule during many centuries – common people avoided killing and eating their calves and goat kids since goats, sheep, and cows implied living warm bodies, leftover milk, wool to wear.
+During the eleventh century – and as a rule during many centuries – common people did not readily kill and eat their calves and goat kids since goats, sheep, and cows implied living warm bodies, leftover milk, wool to wear.

 Bodies that could be exploited.
 The affluent in the fourteenth century did not, though this is asserted in the calendar, move from human slavery to goat trade; beside the trade in goats there was the exploitation of the majority.